chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/migration.md

 Migrate from the legacy `query()` and `get()` methods to the new Search API.

 {% Note type="info" %}
-The Search API is currently available in Chroma Cloud (beta).
+The Search API is available in Chroma Cloud.
 This guide uses dictionary syntax for minimal migration effort.
 {% /Note %}

 ## Parameter Mapping